preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 # Verilog Simulation Setup with ModelSim on Xubuntu
-A lightweight, reproducible hardware simulation environment using ModelSim Intel FPGA Edition inside a Xubuntu VM — optimized for Apple Silicon via UTM.
+A Verilog simulation environment using ModelSim Intel FPGA Edition inside a Xubuntu virtual machine, built and run via UTM on macOS.

 ## ModelSim on Apple Silicon via Xubuntu VM